Shoeburyness railway station: Design

 Shoeburyness is arranged in a through-station layout despite being a terminus.
-It was opened on 1 February 1884 by the London, Tilbury and Southend Railway.
 As a result of this layout, the station has step-free access from the town's high street to all of its platforms.
 Platforms 1 and 2 have an operational length for thirteen-coach trains and Platform 3 an operational length for nine-coach trains.

 A connection exists to the Ministry of Defence site nearby at Pig's Bay, to the east over a level crossing on the high street, and extensive carriage sidings exist to the west comprising 31 sidings.

 The ticket office is equipped with the Tribute ticket issuing system.
 The station has sheltered bicycle storage, a taxicab rank, and a car park.

 The station was renovated in January 2013 to improve customer safety, security and facilities for the c2c customers.